- American Physical Society Sites

 - About APS

-APS offers free, on-line access to its journals for institutions in Sub-Saharan Africa and Bangladesh.
+APS offers free, online access to its journals for institutions in some Sub-Saharan Africa countries as well as Afghanistan, Bangladesh, and Cuba.
 Not-for-profit institutions in eligible countries can register to gain access.
-This offer is made available through the International Network for the Availability of Scientific Publications’ (INASP) Programme for the Enhancement of Research Information phase 2 (PERii).
-PERii provides researchers in developing and transitional countries with access to international, scholarly literature from a wide range of disciplines.
+This offer is made available through the International Network for the Availability of Scientific Publications’ (INASP) program Strengthening Research and Knowledge Systems (SRKS).

 Frequently Asked Questions